Evolution of Cosmic Voids in the Schrodinger-Poisson Formalism: Modelling an Underdensity

 In this section we look at including a static potential and a time-varying potential term in the Schr\"odinger-Poisson system of equations.
 For the static potential, the potential is calculated by Equation (\ref{eq:1d_poiss}) from the initial conditions, and then used as a time-independent constant in

 For the time-varying potential, both Equations (\ref{eq:1d_schrod_pot}) and (\ref{eq:1d_poiss}) are solved simultaneously as a coupled system of PDEs for a time-dependent $\psi$ and $V$.
 Since the evolution of the gravitational potential is quite small, we did not expect either of these extensions to have a drastic effect on the results, but we include them here for completeness.
 The effect of the potential on the system is only seen at late time-steps and only has an effect on the interference pattern seen after shell crossing.
-These effects can be seen by comparing Figures \ref{fig:sp_evol}, \ref{fig:zel_evol}, \ref{fig:pot_static} and \ref{fig:pot_timedep}.
+These effects can be seen by comparing Figures \ref{fig:sp_evol} and \ref{fig:pot_compare}.

 The initial conditions show in Figures \ref{fig:rho_IC} and \ref{fig:vel_and_pot} were used for these calculations also, so they can be compared.
-Comparing Figures \ref{fig:sp_evol}, \ref{fig:pot_static} and \ref{fig:pot_timedep}, we don't see much of a difference between the images, although it is worth noting that for the same time-step in Figures \ref{fig:pot_static} and \ref{fig:pot_timedep} we see the interference pattern coming into effect slightly sooner than in Figure \ref{fig:sp_evol}.
+Comparing Figures \ref{fig:sp_evol} and \ref{fig:pot_compare}, we don't see a large difference between the images, although it is worth noting that for the same time-step in Figure \ref{fig:pot_compare} we see the interference pattern coming into effect sooner than in Figure \ref{fig:sp_evol}.
 This is expected, as we expect the inclusion of the evolution of the potential to speed up the gravitational effects of the system.
-It is also worth noting that the interference pattern is almost identical between the static and time-varying potential.
-This shows us that the potential does not change much over this time-scale which in turn validates the use of the free-particle approximation.
+It is also worth noting that the interference pattern is almost identical between the static and time-varying potential, \ref{fig:pot_compare}.
+This shows us that the potential does not change much over this time-scale which in turn validates the use of the static potential or even the free-particle approximation.
 We do not see a notable difference in the behaviour of the outward peak velocity, when the potential is included.